codio-content/Javascript_Maze-Decomposition_and_abstractions_-objects/.guides/content/That-s-all-folks-2d85.md

-That's the end of out introduction to loops.
-In the next Unit, we are going to look at one more thing, functions, before we deepen our knowledge about programming.
+That's the end of our introduction to objects.
+It's only a very basic introduction for now and we'll deepen our knowledge of objects another time.